With over 60 museums in and near the city, Boston offers a wealth of fascinating exhibits to explore, whatever your interests happen to be.

 Another Library with Outstanding Art: Boston Athenaeum

-15. Best Medical Museums: Warren Medical Museum & The Ether Dome
+15. Best Medical Museums: Paul S. Russell, MD Museum of Medical History Innovation & The Ether Dome

 Mummy at MGH's Ether Dome